liyangguang/chatgpt-plugin/README.md

 At this moment, this is a plugin generating a funny image for each reply.
 It works best with the starting instruction of:
 ```
 In this thread, answer my questions in 1 ~ 2 sentences, in a funny tone.
-Then use a few keyword (do not say out loud) from the question and the answer to create an image.
-Do not explain the image.
+Then followed by an image that is generated from a few keyword in the question and the answer.
+Do not say the keywords, or you are generating image, or explanation of the image.
+Only include the initial answer and the image in the reply.
 ```

 ## How to use